COVID-19 Updates: State of public health emergency declared.

 ‘If you are trying to determine a cause of poisoning, there are other potential toxins on the farm that can also cause harm to cattle such as water hemlock, or batteries.
 You may need to talk to a veterinarian for assistance in determining the cause.’

-Elgert says that first and most important step is to identify the type of growth.
-Blue-green algae can look like blue-green scum, pea soup or grass clippings suspended in the water.
-He suggests watching for it when temperatures increase.
+Elgert says the first and most important step is to identify the type of growth.
+‘Blue-green algae can look like blue-green scum, pea soup or grass clippings suspended in the water.
+You should start watching for it when the temperatures increase.’

-“You should contact a water specialist to diagnose the growth to determine if it is potentially a toxic growth.
+If blue-green algae is suspected in a dugout, it is best to be cautious, says Elgert.
+‘You should contact a water specialist to diagnose the growth to determine if it is potentially a toxic growth.
 You should also remove your livestock from the water source in the interim and prevent them from accessing it.
-One rule of thumb is that if you can grab it as a solid mass in your hand, it is not blue-green algae.”
+One rule of thumb is that if you can grab it as a solid mass in your hand, it is not blue-green algae.’

-“The use of copper will break the cells open and release the toxins if present into the water all at once,” he explains.
-“It’s important that you stop using the water during this time so the toxins can degrade.
-You can follow up with aluminum sulfate and/or hydrated lime treatments afterward to remove nutrients from the water to prevent regrowth.”
+If blue-green algae is present, the dugout can be treated using a copper product registered for use in farm dugouts.
+‘Once you treat it, consumption should be restricted for up to a month.
+The use of copper will break the cells open and release the toxins if present into the water all at once.
+It is important that you stop using the water during this time so the toxins can degrade.
+You can follow up with aluminum sulfate and/or hydrated lime treatments afterwards to remove the nutrients from the water to prevent regrowth.’